particle-iot/docs/src/content/en/shared/examples.md

 ```

-The code on the right shows you how to use `Spark.function` to create and register a function with the cloud.
-By telling the cloud "led on" you will be able to turn the LED on, and by telling it "led off" you can tell it to turn the LED off.

-Meanwhile, the photoresistor will be putting its values into a variable called `analogvalue`.
-We also registered this variable to the cloud with `Spark.variable()`, and now we can find out the value of that variable whenever we want to.

 When we register a function or variable, we're basically making a space for it on the internet, similar to the way there's a space for a website you'd navigate to with your browser.
 Thanks to the REST API, there's a specific address that identifies you and your device.
 You can send requests, like `GET` and `POST` requests, to this URL just like you would with any webpage in a browser.

 Remember the last time you submitted a form online?
 You may not have known it, but the website probably sent a `POST` request with the info you put in the form over to another URL that would store your data.
 We can do the same thing to send information to your device, telling it to turn the LED on and off.